 West Street & Methodist Church

-The first building of note we come across is the Methodist Church (now The West Street Church).
-This was established in 1845.
-Methodism was around is Somerton for a long time before this though, meetings being held in local cottages for many years before a proper church was made.
+The first building of note we come across is West Street Church (formerly the Methodist Church).
+Although the church was established in 1845, Methodism was around is Somerton for a long time before, meetings being held in local cottages for many years before a proper church was built.